HimanshuMishra123/Networking/IP-add,Port,subnet,CIDR.md

 Sending Information: When you browse the web, your computer uses your IP address to tell websites where to send the information you request.<br />
 Security: IP addresses can be used to control who can access your network or certain websites.<br />

+most of the times when we talk about private subnets you will see this numbers only 192.0.0.0 or 172.0.0.0 or 10.0.0.0  because these are the ones that are used for private subnets just like a standard practice as others are used for public ips

 ## Subnet: Dividing Your Network <br />

 example - finance ke liye alag subnet bna do for security purpose <br />